gchq/Palisade-services/attribute-masking-service/README.md

 *token is in the message header's metadata

-The service reads a message in from the Kafka "rule" topic as a `AttributeMaskingRequest`.
-This request is persisted in a store as an `AuthorisedRequestEntity`.
+The service reads a message in from the Kafka "rule" topic as a [AttributeMaskingRequest](src/main/java/uk/gov/gchq/palisade/service/attributemask/model/AttributeMaskingRequest.java).
+This request is persisted in a store as an`AuthorisedRequestEntity`.
 The `LeafResource` attached to the request is then masked, removing any excessive or sensitive metadata which a client may be prohibited from accessing.
-The resulting masked `LeafResource` is then used to create an`AttributeMaskingResponse` ready to be forwarded.
+The resulting masked `LeafResource` is then used to create an [AttributeMaskingResponse](src/main/java/uk/gov/gchq/palisade/service/attributemask/model/AuditableAttributeMaskingResponse.java) ready to be forwarded.
 This will be forwarded along with markers which have the token in the header, but an empty message body.
 Errors that occur

 ## REST Interface